Discrepancies in the distribution of Gaussian primes: Acknowledgements

 \section{Acknowledgements}

 I am very grateful to Zeév Rudnick and Etienne Fouvry whose questions on very early versions of this project were the starting points for what became respectively Theorem~\ref{Th race Gaussian primes} and Conjecture~\ref{Conj bias A mod 4}.
 This paper also benefited greatly from discussions with Chantal David, Daniel Fiorilli, Andrew Granville, Florent Jouve and Anders Södergren.
+I thank the referee for their careful reading and suggestions to improve the manuscript.
 The author was supported successively by postdoctoral fellowships from the University of Ottawa, from the Centre de Recherches Mathématiques and from Chalmers University of Technology.
 The author is supported by the grant KAW 2019.0517 from the Knut and Alice Wallenberg Foundation.

-The computations presented here were obtained using SageMath~\cite{Sage}, with the help of Valentin Priasso to deal with larger numbers and space.
+The computations presented here were obtained using SageMath~\cite{Sage}, with the help of Valentin Priasso to deal with larger numbers and space, and using PARI/GP~\cite{PARI2}, with the help of Emmanuel Royer.